jamesshore/quixote/README.md

 ### Setup

-To work with this code on your own computer:
+To work with the code on your own computer:

 1. Install [Node.js](http://nodejs.org/download/).
 2. Clone the GitHub repository: `git clone https://github.com/jamesshore/quixote.git`